 Other Car Free Day Events

 It’s not an official Car Free Day event, but a similar street festival happening on Main Street in the summer is the Pleasant Day Festival.
-The inaugural day for this new event was on August 9th and was in the Mount Pleasant neighbourhood.
+The inaugural day for this new event was on August 9th in the Mount Pleasant neighbourhood.

 Non-Car Free Day Street Parties